Language Development In Children and How You Can Support It

 Strategies to Support Language Development

-Clearly to master the rules of speech and language development and to be able to communicate efficiently, children need lots of inputs from adults.
+Clearly to master the rules of speech and language development and to be able to communicate efficiently, children need lots of input from adults.
 While TV or computer games can be educational, they cannot replace the learning the child gets from adult interaction.
 Below are some handy strategies that can be put into use to encourage language development in preschoolers:

 1. Be a role model